MewsSystems/gitbook-connector-api/guidelines/environments.md

 ### Security Policy

-> **The demo environments listed below are completely public and NO REAL DATA should be used for any reason.
-Failure to comply with these guidelines can result in immediate suspension of the connection or denial of certification.**
+> **IMPORTANT!** The demo environments listed below are completely public and NO REAL DATA should be used for any reason.
+Failure to comply with these guidelines can result in immediate suspension of the connection or denial of certification.

 ### Request limits